Vikingu-del/Inception-Guide/README.md

 If you do not have installed VirtualBox you can go at this link https://www.virtualbox.org/ and download it.
 We will need to use it to install the operating system we want to use.

-In my case that im using Ubuntu 22.04 follow this lines to download
+In case you are using Ubuntu 22.04 and want to dowload it from terminal follow this lines to download:

 ➊ Update Package Lists</br>
 Before installing any new software, it's a good idea to update your package lists to ensure you get the latest versions of available software.